COVID-19 - information and guidance for social, community, and residential care settings

 Find out more information about what to do in the event of contact with a COVID-19 case for:

 Physical distancing is no longer required for staff, service users or visitors.
-Some health and social care services may choose to continue with physical distancing measures.
+Some health and social care services may choose to continue with physical distancing measures, in particular if there is a risk of overcrowding.

 The Scottish Government guidance for safer workplaces and public settings remains available.

-See the NIPCM community IPC COVID-19 pandemic appendix for more information on physical distancing in specific circumstances.
+See the NIPCM Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings for more information on physical distancing in specific circumstances.

-Those who are isolating or part of a cohort should keep a 2 metre distance from other service users and staff, where possible.
+Those who are isolating should keep a 2 metre distance from other service users and staff, where possible.

 The HPT or IMT may recommend a temporary reintroduction of physical distancing as a control measure during an outbreak.